UdayLab/PAMI/README.md

 # Tutorials

-Click on __"Basic"__ link to view the basic tutorial on using the algorithm.
-Similarly, click on __"Adv"__ link to view the advanced tutorial on using a particular algorithm.
+- Click on __"Basic"__ link to view the basic tutorial on using the algorithm.
+- Click on __"Adv"__ link to view the advanced tutorial on using a particular algorithm.

 1. Frequent pattern mining: [Sample](https://udayrage.github.io/PAMI/frequentPatternMining.html)